qvistgaard/openrms/README.md

 a Windows license.
 The goal is to release a version that will work on both Mac OS, Linux and Windows

+## Help Needed
+I'm no expert in frontend development, I would like to ask the community for any help with the frontend part of this project.
+Also if you have any comments, suggestions on new features or changes or you want to help extend openrms with support for other systems then Oxigen please let me know.

 ## Getting Started
 ### Building
 To build run `make openrms`

 ### Running OpenRMS
-When you have open rms build run `./openrms`. if you have want to set a path for the configuration file set the `-config` flag: `./openrms -config <file>`
+When you have openrms build run `./openrms`. if you have want to set a path for the configuration file set the `-config` flag: `./openrms -config <file>`

 #### Configuration